dehercar/portfolio/README.md

 - Managing CI/CD Using Github.

 ### Appbot Datawarehouse
-- Implemented an ELT solution using medallion architecture to track Mobile App data from Appbot REST API.
+- Implemented an ELT solution using medallion architecture to track Mobile App data from Appbot REST API to extract insighful reviews and ratings data
-- Performed data profiling analysis and adhoc transformations in silver layer.
+- Performed data profiling analysis and adhoc transformations in silver layer using delta loads.
-- Created gold layer in Synapse SQL Pool.
+- Created and optimized gold layer in Synapse SQL Pool.
-- Developed deployment plan using Jenkins.
+- Usage of Github Copilot to accelerate the development process.
 - Managing CI/CD Using Github and Jenkins.

 ### Azure Migration Project